anishathalye/dotfiles_template/README.md

 Dotfiles Template
 =================

-This is a template repository for bootstraping your dotfiles with [Dotbot][1].
+This is a template repository for bootstraping your dotfiles with [Dotbot][dotbot].

-To get started, you can [fork][2] this repository (and probably delete this README and rename your version to something like just `dotfiles`).
+To get started, you can [fork][fork] this repository (and probably delete this README and rename your version to something like just `dotfiles`).

 In general, you should be using symbolic links for everything, and using git